randomguy70/Klick-Klack/readme.md

 ---

 ## 😔 Windows Users
 You're not forgotten — but you may need to tweak a few commands (e.g., paths and terminal syntax).
-If you get stuck, feel free to reach out.
+If you get stuck, feel free to reach out to me at valley.goals7714@eagereverest.com.

 ---